 _ I died for your life.”

 The Well narrates the fateful lives of two lovers.
 The characters of the play, Khalil and Maryam, are a young couple from the educated class.
-Khalil is a writer, poet, and teacher who is drawn into a chain of mishaps for his social activism and his fight for freedom and equality for all the people, which results in his capture, torture, and annihilation by the rulers who give no share other than silence and cowardice to their “subjects”.
-Maryam, Khalil’s wife, lover, and muse suffers alongside him in every stage of their shared life, and bears the penalty of his social activism, but stands steady like a firm column balancing their chaotic life.
+Khalil is a writer, poet, and teacher who is drawn into a chain of mishaps for his political activism and his fight for freedom and equality for all people, which results in his capture, torture, and annihilation by the rulers who give no share other than silence and cowardice to their “subjects.”
+Maryam, Khalil’s wife, lover, and muse suffers alongside him in every stage of their shared life, and bears the penalty of his political activism, but stands steady like a firm column balancing their chaotic life.
 She only breaks and crumbles when she hears through the media of “the lords” the fake news of Khalil being executed.
 The fall of these two lovers into abyss begins with Khalil’s trip and apprehension, and ends with Maryam’s drowning into the well after hearing the news of the execution.
 Khalil, who after being given a furlough and finding out about Maryam’s suicide turns into a hollow shell void of any drive to live, puts an end to his life while standing over the very well which was Maryam’s death place.
 The very well which was once the device of Khalil’s allegories; the well inside which he saw the pain of the oppressed people, and beyond it his utopia.
-The place in which bottom we now watch their eternal rumination of their sweet and bitter memories in a yard covered in fallen leaves of autumn, with two benches and a swing.
+The place in which bottom we now watch the eternal rumination of their sweet and bitter memories in a yard covered in fallen leaves of autumn, with two benches and a swing.